-Pete's research is aimed at improving satellite image data processing, interpretation and assimilation capabilities at the Met Office.
+Pete manages and carries out research aimed at improving satellite image data processing, interpretation and assimilation capabilities at the Met Office.

-Pete's work aims to enhance the use of existing and new satellite radiance observations in the weather forecasting process, via the development of value-added products from satellite image data, and also by way of the assimilation of these data into the Met Office Unified Model to improve our NWP (Numerical Weather Prediction) performance.
+The work of Pete and the Satellite Imagery Applications Group aims to enhance the use of existing and new satellite radiance observations in the weather forecasting process, via the development of value-added products from satellite image data, and also by way of the assimilation of these data into the Met Office Unified Model to improve our NWP (Numerical Weather Prediction) performance.

 The SEVIRI instrument has flown on the EUMETSAT Meteosat Second Generation series of satellites since 2004, allowing geostationary images of the Earth's disc to be collected every 15 minutes, in both the solar and infrared spectral regions.
 These observations contain much valuable information relating to the atmosphere's temperature and humidity profiles; cloud distribution; surface properties, etc. Using these data, Pete has developed a number of value-added products which are used quantitatively in the Met Office's automated nowcasting systems, and also used as visual aids to our forecasters.
 Recently, these have included newly-developed satellite products for the detection of volcanic ash and determination of its physical properties.